 -On the Task Force for Promoting Best Practices with Musicians

-Executive Council Member for the National Hearing Conservation Association (NHCA)
+Member and Former Executive Council Member for the National Hearing Conservation Association (NHCA)

 -On the Music Induced Hearing Disorders Task Force

-Member of the College Music Society
+Former Co-Chair of the College Music Society's Wellness Committee

 Dr. Malyuk’s paper “New Developments in In-Ear-Monitor (IEM) Technology for Musicians with Severe Hearing Loss” was published in 2015 for the 58th International Conference: Music Induced Hearing Disorders with the International Audio Engineering Society in Aalborg, Denmark.
 Additionally, she has served as a reviewer for the Journal of The American Academy of Audiology.